csugrue/ofSite/_documentation/graphics/ofPixels_.markdown

 _description: _

-This crops the pixels into the ofPixels reference passed in by toPix. at the x and y and with the new width and height.
-As a word of caution this reallocates memory and can be a bit expensive if done a lot.
+This copies part of the ofPixels pixel data into the toPix ofPixels object.
+The pixels are cropped from the position (x,y) with a width and height of (width,height).